 - If you have Medicare Advantage, check with your insurance company to confirm if there are any additional benefits.

 - If you have a Medicare Supplement Plan, it may cover some of the out-of-pocket costs related to your cataract surgery.

-How Much Does Cataract Surgery Cost?
+What Does Cataract Surgery Cost?

-Estimating Your Costs
+Estimating Your Costs for Medicare Cataract Surgery

 - Find out whether you’ll be inpatient or outpatient for the surgery.
 This impacts how you will pay.

 - Verify that the doctor and facility you’ll use accept Medicare.

 - Ask your healthcare provider what you should expect to pay for the surgery.

 - Find out which prescriptions you may need afterward.
 If you have Medicare Part D, check your formulary for the cost of these drugs.

 - Verify coverage with any additional insurance providers.
 For example, you might have benefits with Medicaid or a spouse’s employer.